knbknb/perplexity-api-search/README-verbose.md

    is that skeleton sleigh racing became an Olympic sport in 1928 and has been included in every Winter Olympics since then.

-   ## PART 1 - CORRECT, PART 2 - TOTALLY WRONG
+   ## Sentence 1+2 - CORRECT, Sentece 3 - TOTALLY WRONG
      __________________________________________________________________

    ## pplx-7b-online